Justin Boren: Michigan

 Boren had been recruited as either a center or a guard, but he preferred to play guard.
 In spring practice the following year, Boren was moved to center.
 At the end of the National Collegiate Athletic Association-sanctioned 15 days of spring football practice, he was announced as the starting center, replacing Mark Bihl.
 This decision was confirmed when training camp started in the fall, even though Boren had never before played center.
 Thus, the starting offensive line was composed of veterans Long and Adam Kraus on the left and then Boren, right guard Jeremy Ciulla and right tackle Stephen Schilling neither of whom had ever started a game.
-The 2007 NCAA Division I FBS football season was eagerly anticipated for the 2007 Wolverines with returning seniors Long, Mike Hart and Chad Henne in key roles, but the season quickly began to fall apart when the team lost to the two-time defending FCS champion Appalachian State Mountaineers in the opening game.
-When Ryan Mallett played in place of Henne during the September 15, Notre Dame rivalry game, left-handed snapper Boren switched positions with right-handed snapper Kraus who otherwise played left guard.
+The 2007 NCAA Division I FBS football season was eagerly anticipated for the 2007 Wolverines with returning seniors Long, Mike Hart and Chad Henne in key roles, but the season quickly began to fall apart when the team lost to the Appalachian State Mountaineers, the two-time defending FCS champion, in the opening game.
+When Ryan Mallett played in place of Henne during the September 15 rivalry game against Notre Dame, left-handed snapper Boren switched positions with right-handed snapper Kraus who otherwise played left guard.
 The switch occurred after Mallett fumbled two snaps from Boren, whose left-handed snaps were foreign to the right-handed Mallett.
 The switch caused a little confusion with official starting lineups the following week when Mallett started.
 On September 22 against Penn State, both Boren and Kraus had casts on their snapping hands and Boren played center despite the fact that Mallett was starting.
 During Mallett's October 27 start in the Little Brown Jug game against Minnesota, Kraus started at center.
 The following week during the Paul Bunyan Trophy against Michigan State, the position switch was made permanent.
 After the regular season, Boren was recognized as an honorable mention All-Big Ten selection.
 Prior to the 2008 Capital One Bowl, Boren was expected to return to center because Henne had returned to full strength.
 However, during the game, Boren played guard and Kraus played center.
 After the season, both Boren and Kraus were named to Jewish Sports Reviews 2007 College Football All-America Team.

 Adam Kraus (57) and Jake Long (77) obscure Ryan Mallett (15) and Mike Hart (20), while Boren (65) looks on.